lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   cryptographic algorithms.
 This specification is concerned with shared secrets established via public key cryptographic operations.

-**X25519 and X448:** The Edwards Curve Diffie-Hellman scheme defined in [RFC7748] with pramater sets X25519 and X448.
+**X25519 and X448:** The Edwards Curve Diffie-Hellman scheme defined in [RFC7748] with paramater sets X25519 and X448.